KHN190/khn190.github.io/_posts/2018-11-14-enemy-design-in-binding-of-issac.md

 ## 1. Pathfinding

 This was the first thing I considered in my own game.
-To make enemies smart, they should be able to target their component, or a companion in a clean way.
-Shortest path can be achieved using A* path finding algorithm.
+To make enemies smart, they should be able to target their opponent, or companion in a clean way.
+A shortest path can be achieved using A* path finding algorithm.
 I tried.

 The result doesn't feel so good - enemies are either too aggressive or kind of too straightforward, or even both.
 When they are in an empty space, they'll approach the player in a direct line - too straight.
 That's one reason that Isaac Rebirth - or Hollow Knight - did not use a shortest pathfinding.